 If you’ve noticed any puffiness or swelling of your feet, hands, or face, be sure to tell your doctor, as this can be a sign of pre-eclampsia.

 Breathing can be difficult as your uterus is taking up a lot of room in your abdomen, constipation is also very common.

-The position your twins are in is also checked around now, before they completely run out of room to turn.
-Your Doctor may even have them manually turned if they are breeched.
+The position your twins are in is also checked around now before they completely run out of room to turn.
+Your doctor may even have them manually turned if they are breech.

 READ MORE: Twin Pregnancy Questions to Ask your Doctor

 What are your twins up to this week?

 Your Twins at 28 Weeks – Height & Weight

 The rate of growth of your babies is very fast now.
 Measuring around 40cms in length and weighing around 1kg they will put on around 200g a week from now until the end of the pregnancy.
 Imagine two very large eggplants in your belly!

 Your Twins Fetal Development at 28 Weeks